whitecell-dev/AXIS/README.md

-# Why CALYX-PY Works

-    You don’t need 10MB of dependencies to build logic.
-    You don’t need a server to start an API.
-    You don’t need agents to use AI.

-You just need one file.

-CALYX-PY is Python without the ceremony.
+# CALYX-PY is Python without the ceremony.

 It replaces bloated frameworks with clean YAML + Python logic.